Zaans Museum and Verkade Experience

 Windmill Museum, Koog aan de Zaan

-The town of Marken is like an outdoor museum in itself.
+The village of Marken is like an outdoor museum in itself.
 The village is unique in that its residents have preserved many of the island’s traditions.
 Ethnographers and anthropologists flocked to the village in the 19th and 20th centuries to study what was considered a relic of traditional culture.
 While you may not encounter too many people still dressed in attire that was all the rage in similar fishing communities back in the 19th century, you will find many of its historic homesteads still standing.
 While you’re there, visit the Marker Museum, which offers a fascinating look into the area's heritage and distinctive way of life.

 Museum Zaanse Tijd